In 2012, when I began my healthy eating commitment, I had cravings and difficult battles with temptation.

 Be sure you are getting enough calories.
 When I began, I felt hungry often.
 I added large, baked sweet potatoes to each meal and my cravings for calorie dense foods like meat went away.

-Check out my blogs on beating The Cravings Beasty.
+Check out my blogs below on beating The Cravings Beasty.

-Your taste buds have been hijacked by the food industry.
+Learn how our taste buds have been hijacked by the food industry.
+Salt, Sugar & Fat, How the Food Giants Hooked Us.

 What strategies do / did you use to resist temptation?